-- What roles do you play in your life?
+- What roles do you currently play at home?

 - Which ones are deeply satisfying?

 - What roles would your like to stop playing?